MohitShishodia/StudyNotion/README.md

-# Learnify - EdTech Platform
+# StudyNotion - EdTech Platform
-:rocket: [Link to website][(https://learnify-frontend-theta.vercel.app/)]
+:rocket: [Link to website][(https://Study Notion-frontend-theta.vercel.app/)]

-Learnify is a fully functional EdTech platform that enables users to create, consume, and rate educational content.
+Study Notion is a fully functional EdTech platform that enables users to create, consume, and rate educational content.
 The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.

 ## Table of Contents